docker/docs/userguide.md

     $ docker push dtr.yourdomain.com/yourusername/hello-mine:latest

 > **Note**: If the Docker daemon on which you are running `docker push` doesn't
-> have the right certificates set up, you will get an error similar to:
+> have the right certificates set up, you get an error similar to:
 >
 >     $ docker push dtr.yourdomain.com/demouser/hello-world
 >     FATA[0000] Error response from daemon: v1 ping attempt failed with error: